Pensions Release: Commonly Asked Questions

 - We will do the rest!

-Once we receive the letter of authority we will contact your pension providers and obtain the current fund and transfer values of your pension funds.
+Once we receive the letter of authority we will contact your pension provider and obtain the current fund and transfer values of your pension funds.
 We analyse this information and send you a comprehensive report, which contains information on how much cash you are able to release.

 To complete the process and obtain your tax free cash you will need to complete discharge forms issued by your current pension provider and a simple application form.
 Once these have been completed you should receive your cash in 3 to 4 weeks time.